UffizziCloud/docs/docs/index.md

 ## Introduction

 Uffizzi is a platform for managing lightweight, ephemeral test environments.
 It is designed to integrate with any CI/CD system as a step in your CI Pipeline.
 Each time a pull request, new commit, or any other event triggers your CI pipeline, Uffizzi will deploy your changes to an ephemeral environment.
+Uffizzi also handles clean up, so your environments last only as long as you need them.

 ## Use Cases